September 1, 2021

 Second phase (25 points) is the finalist interview.

-- Communication of ideas and interview skills (applicant answers questions clearly and thoroughly, answers reflect thought, uses appropriate grammar, has professional appearance, demonstrates poise)
+- Communication of ideas and interview skills (applicant answers questions clearly and thoroughly, answers reflect thought, uses appropriate grammar, has a professional appearance, demonstrates poise)

 In the event of a tie between two candidates, each committee member will confidentially vote on the most worthy candidate, and the selection will be made by the majority vote.